nineball/typedetail/README.md

 Type Info Pages
 ----------------

 This project, [Type Detail Info](http://typedetail.info/), was inspired by Wenting Zhang's [Type Detail](http://typedetail.com/) project.
-It is not an entry in the 100 day project; but rather, I'm using this forum to learn and practice Github and SASS.
+It is not an entry in the 100 day project.
 Fact is, I've long been fascinated by typography's rich history, and I'm thankful for the opportunity to participate here.

 #### Serif Pages in Progress
 - [Adelle](http://typedetail.info/adelle_tk_detail.html)